Hinduism - Sex and Gurus

 The purpose of this discussion is not to support the alleged sexual activities of any spiritual master, but to examine the sexual mores that are applicable to those who practice Hinduism and those who follow an ascetic path.
 It is important to remember that there is a big difference between Hinduism and Christianity as far as sex is concerned.

 As with other things in creation, sex is also of three types, sattvic, rajasic and tamasic.
-Of these sattvic sex, which leads to pleasure and happiness, and orderliness of society, but does not lead to pain or breach the social and religious norms, is the best.
-Sattvic sex is dutiful and moral; rajasic sex is selfish and lustful; and tamasic sex is coercive and painful.
+Of these sattvic sex is the best because it leads to pleasure and happiness and orderliness of society, without causing pain and suffering or breaching the social and religious norms.
+Sattvic sex is dutiful and moral and within the bounds of religious norms and obligatory duties; rajasic sex is selfish and lustful and motivated by egoistic considerations; and tamasic sex is coercive, lustful and painful, and against social norms.

 Sex and householders

 Hence, Hinduism rightly recognizes sexual pleasure (kama) as one of the chief aims of human life.
 However, as with other things, sex must fit into the overall scheme of an orderly and disciplined life that leads to liberation and upholding of dharma.
-In other words, one must indulge in sex in the larger interests of life and existence, as part of one's duty towards God, not otherwise.
-While students are expected to practice celibacy until they are married, householders are allowed to indulge in sex both within marriage and in some instances outside marriage also.
+In other words, one must indulge in sex in the larger interests of life and existence, as a part of one's duty and obligation to God and his aims, not otherwise.
+While students are expected to practice celibacy until they are married, householders are allowed to indulge in sex both within marriage, and in some instances outside marriage also.

 In Hinduism, polygamy was an accepted practice until modern times.
+Until the Hindu Marriage Act was passed, there was no law that prohibited Hindu men from doing so.
 Men were allowed to marry multiple women.
 They also enjoyed the freedom to indulge in sex with willing women outside their marriage such as the maids who worked in their households or those who provided sexual pleasures for money, power, love, protection, or some other reason.

-Prostitution was prevalent in ancient India and pleasing desirable men through enticing acts was considered an art.
+Prostitution was prevalent in ancient India, and pleasing desirable men through enticing acts was considered an art.
+Women of pleasure often enjoyed royal patronage.
+Some of them were employed for entertainment, pleasure or spying.
 Unmarried women who chose to live freely had the privilege to sleep with the men of their choice.
 The story of Jabala, the mother of Satyakama, is an example in this regard.

 If a widow had no children, she had the permission from the law books to choose a brother or cousin of her deceased husband for procreation.
 If a couple had no children for long, law books gave permission to the couples to choose a suitable person to impregnate the wife.
 Hindu scriptures draw a clear distinction between sex and lust.
-While sex is divine, lust is an evil and those who succumb to it fall down to the lowest worlds.
+While sex is divine, lust is one of the five chief evils (pancha mahapatakas), and those who succumb to it fall down to the lowest worlds.

 Sex and Hindu gods